j3pic/lisp-binary/README.md

 LISP-BINARY also provides:

 * Primitives for reading integers, floats, and strings.
-* A bit-stream library which can be used to read as little as one bit at a time.
+* A bit-stream library which can be used to read one bit at a time.